theandrelima/nornflow/docs/core_concepts.md

 ### Creating Custom Filters

 Custom filters MUST:
-1. Be defined in python modules within directories specified by `local_filters_dirs`
+1. Be defined in python modules within directories specified by `local_filters`
 2. Contain a `host` keyword as the first parameter
 3. Return a boolean value
 4. Include proper type annotations (for automatic discovery)